5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 ~~~

 Opps - no hit.
-If your are surprised keep reading, otherwise skip over the list.
+If you are surprised keep reading, otherwise skip over the list.

 In order to understand this we have to know _exactly_ what the regular expression engine did: